 - 250,000 Americans currently live with spinal cord injuries.

 - Each year, it costs almost $4 billion to manage the care of spinal cord injury victims.

 Any kind of physical trauma that crushes or compresses the vertebrae in the neck can cause irreversible damage at the cervical level of the spinal cord and below.
 Injuries occurring this high up will likely cause paralysis throughout the body, including both arms and legs (this condition is called quadriplegia, because it affects all four limbs).
 Spinal cord damage in the middle back (the thoracic or lumbar area) can cause paralysis that is limited to the lower half of the body and the legs (a condition called paraplegia, because it affects two limbs).

-Most injuries to the spinal cord don't completely sever it.
-Instead, injuries cause fractures or compression of the vertebrae, and the displaced bones destroy axons, which are nerve cell extensions that carry signals through the spinal cord to the brain and the rest of the body.
-A spinal cord injury can damage some or all of these axons; depending on the number of axons lost, an individual may be able to recover from the injury or may be permanently paralyzed.
+Most injuries don't completely sever the spine.
+Instead, they cause fractures or compression of the vertebrae and displaced bones destroy axons, which are nerve cell extensions that carry signals through the spinal cord to the brain and the rest of the body.
+A spinal cord injury can damage some or all of these axons; depending on the number of axons lost, an individual may be able to recover or may be permanently paralyzed.

 Spinal cord injuries can be classified as complete or incomplete, depending on how much cord width is injured.
 An incomplete injury means the ability cord has retained some ability to convey messages to or from the brain.
 People with incomplete injuries retain some function; a complete injury results in a total lack of sensory and motor function below the level of injury.

 What Is the Spinal Cord?
 Identifying Its Critical Functions.